psf/requests/README.md

 ## Installing Requests and Supported Versions

-Requests is available on PyPI:
+Requests is available on PyPI, so you can run this in your terminal for installation of Requests:

 ```console
 $ python -m pip install requests
 ```

-Requests officially supports Python 3.7+.
+Requests officially supports Python 3.7 and up.

 ## Supported Features & Best–Practices

 Requests is ready for the demands of building robust and reliable HTTP–speaking applications, for the needs of today.
+Here are some of the features Requests support:

 - Keep-Alive & Connection Pooling
 - International Domains and URLs